novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-92.md

 “I'd like it to be, but it's still small.
 But if this becomes a hit, it might become a global company.”

 “A hit?
-Oh, you mean it will be very successful?”
+Oh, you mean it’s going to be very successful?”

 “Yes, that's right.
 And I truly believe this company will be very successful.
 That's why I've invested in it.”

-“Then I want to invest too.”
+“Then I’d like to invest as well.”

 “Huh?”

-“Why?
-Can't I?”
+“Is it not possible?”

 “Well, it's not up to me to permit it.
 They have to accept it.”